Junaid2005/Junaid2005/README.md

 ### Hello 👋

 I'm a developer and student in the UK.
-Currently, I'm a Year 13 student at Herschel Grammar School studying Computer Science, Physics and Maths.
+Currently, I'm a Year 13 student at Herschel Grammar studying Computer Science, Physics and Maths.

 I have experience in Python and Kotlin as well as SQL, Android App Development and Machine Learning.